coalio/rfscss/README.md

 The file will be analized and parsed.
 If a .rfscss file was not found, it will be generated automatically at the parent directory.
 This file contains the default refactoring rules which you are supposed to customize after.

-If a .rfscss file is foun then the program will read it and begin refactoring your file.

 <h3 id="build">Build</h3>

 To build this utility, you will need CMake 3.12 or above, as well as `make`.